 The Group is exposed to the effects of fluctuations in the prevailing foreign currency exchange rates on its financial position and cash flows.
-ALCO sets limits on the level of exposure by currency and in aggregate for both overnight and intra-day positions, and currency positions on are monitored on a daily basis.
+ALCO or relevant authority sets limits on the level of exposure by currency and in aggregate for both overnight and intra-day positions, and currency positions on are monitored on a daily basis.